-- Contributions are limited by a JISA allowance of £9,000 (tax year 2022-23) which can either be deposited in one account or split between the two, if two accounts are held.
+- Contributions are limited by the JISA allowance of £9,000 (tax year 2023-24) which can either be deposited in one account or split between the two, if two accounts are held.

 - The contents of a Junior ISA belong to the child and is ‘locked in’ until they reach the age of 18 after which it is automatically converted into an adult ISA.

 Although children under the age of 18 can’t hold shares in their own name, parents can hold shares on their behalf by using either a ‘wrapper scheme’ or a trust.